 Company delivers non-conventional imaging solutions with high-accuracy analytics via 3D, AI, and video fusion

-SAN CARLOS, Calif., February 24, 2021—Oyla, a sensor fusion and artificial intelligence (AI) company serving the physical security markets, today announced the world’s first mass market camera and analytics solution that fuses high- performance video and depth into a single camera.
+SAN CARLOS, Calif., February 24, 2021—Oyla, a 3D fusion and artificial intelligence (AI) company serving the physical security markets, today announced the world’s first mass market camera and analytics solution that fuses high- performance video and depth into a single camera.
 Leveraging the company’s deep expertise with depth sensors, system design, and machine vision, Oyla’s solution seamlessly integrates with existing physical security infrastructure, while enabling more rapid and accurate decision making as well as greater safety.

 Though video has long been the sensor of choice for much of the physical security market, the reliable use of associated AI when these cameras are deployed has been a significant challenge.
 Despite working well in controlled environments, video’s AI accuracy falls below acceptable thresholds with varying lighting conditions, weather, and at longer ranges.
-The industry has focused on sensor fusion– the ability to get additional sources of data to inform the AI models – as an answer, but until now, these solutions have had limited success in real-world environments due to cost or the challenge of making the data work with existing models and security infrastructure.
+The industry has focused on the ability to get additional sources of data to inform the AI models as an answer, but until now, these solutions have had limited success in real-world environments due to cost or the challenge of making the data work with existing models and security infrastructure.
 Oyla was formed to address this challenge.

 “We noted that while many physical security customers initially started using analytics with their video, most of them turned off the analytics after only a few months.
 Customers suffered from too many false positives or insufficient capability in varying conditions,” said Srinath Kalluri, CEO, Oyla.
 “We realized we could solve this by combining our expertise with depth sensors with unique system enhancements to fuse 3D and 2D video within the existing infrastructure.
-The resulting system cost is 5X lower than other sensor fusion solutions on the market, so we are seeing rapid adoption by the industry.”
+The resulting system cost is 5X lower than other Lidar solutions on the market, so we are seeing rapid adoption by the industry.”

 Manufacturers in the security and business intelligence markets have long envisioned adding LIDAR, or 3D imaging, to mass-market video surveillance cameras but failed due to cost and complexity.
 Today, some LIDAR manufacturers claim their technology can be repurposed for video surveillance and perimeter detection, but unproven and expensive solutions have not seen industry uptake.
 Oyla’s technology offers an affordable camera platform that integrates LIDAR and video at the hardware level, fusing 3D and video data to achieve the highest reliability levels in a unified model.